Credit

 What Is a Good Credit Score?

 Credit scores range from 300 to 850 points.
 The higher your credit score is, the better terms you will receive from lenders.
-Credit score ranges are split into five categories, as shown below:
+Credit score ranges are split into five categories:

 • Poor — 300-579